 Australia's Queensland state will bid for 2032 Olympics

-BRISBANE, Australia (AP) -- Australia's Queensland state will bid to host to the 2032 Olympic Games and Paralympics, state premier Annastacia Palaszczuk told reporters Monday.
+BRISBANE, Australia — Australia's Queensland state will bid to host to the 2032 Olympic Games and Paralympics, state premier Annastacia Palaszczuk told reporters Monday.

 Palaszczuk said her cabinet had given its approval to advancing a bid and Australia prime minister Scott Morrison said his government was on board.
 Federal opposition leader Anthony Albanese said his Labour party also backs the bid.